 - Sharp, angular shape

-- High hardness – around 9 on the Mohs scale
+- Hardness is around 9 on the Mohs scale

 - Due to hardness and durability, aluminum oxide is generally reusable for multiple turns